Henriquim25/henriquim25/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on IFGOIANO
+- 🔭 I’m currently working on GLOBOCEREAIS
 - 🌱 I’m currently learning more about NODEJS , TYPESCRIPT , REACTJS
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with ROCKETSEAT